jaspervz/todo-http4s-doobie/README.md

 Because both http4s and doobie use an effect monad, the combination is still pure and functional.

+## circe
+[circe](https://github.com/circe/circe) is the recommended JSON library to use with http4s.
+It provides automatic derivation of JSON Encoders and Decoders.

 ## Configuration
 [pureconfig](https://github.com/pureconfig/pureconfig) is used to read the configuration file `application.conf`.
 This library allows reading a configuration into well typed objects.